GARWOOD & VOIGT

 GILBERT & SULLIVAN:

 1779.
 Anonymous.
 ‘IOLANTHE AT THE SAVOY THEATRE’.
 Central scene of ‘Fairy invasion of the Palace Yard!’ with smaller vignettes of the Lord Chancellor (George Grossmith); Strephon (Mr R Temple); Leila (Miss Julie Gwynne); Private Willis (Mr Manners); Iolanthe (Miss Jessie Bond); Phyllis (Miss Braham) and Lords of the Realm.
 London, 1882 [23958] Wood engraving, 32 x 23 cm.
-Recently hand-coloured. £75
+Full hand colour. £75

 "Iolanthe", or "The Peer and the Peri", opened at the Savoy Theatre on November 25, 1882.